FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 2. Update README.md with any additional information
 3. Create a quick reference card as TDD-QuickRef.md in the .aiwork directory
 4. Create a configuration guide as TDD-Configuration.md explaining all settings in scripts\TDDConfig.psd1
+5. Create a best practices guide as TDD-BestPractices.md explaining:
+   - Proper error handling practices
+   - Use of structured Docker output formats
+   - Specific pattern for Business Central container operations
+   - Strongly-typed objects for script results
+   - PSScriptAnalyzer compliance
-5. Ensure all examples and instructions are accurate
+6. Ensure all examples and instructions are accurate
-6. Include information about customizing the workflow through configuration settings
+7. Include information about customizing the workflow through configuration settings
 ```

 **Verification:**
 - Review all documentation for accuracy and completeness
 - Verify quick reference card covers all essential commands
 - Check configuration guide explains all settings clearly
+- Verify best practices guide covers all required topics
 - Test examples work as described
 - Ensure documentation is user-friendly and explains how to customize the workflow